ENG 331: Drama 1485-1603

 Course Description

 Literary-dramatic history cleaves, conventionally, into periods: we can reliably call British plays composed after 1603 “modern,” of which the earlier portion is “early modern,” while we call all British plays composed before 1485 “medieval.”
 Such labels do not adhere as easily to the period between 1485 and 1603, during which Tudor monarchs and their administrators employed a range of strategies to consolidate prestige in the Crown, and thus in London.
-By 1603, London-based styles and conventions, particularly new humanist trends in dramatic performance, had largely eclipsed a diversity of other regional performance traditions, some of which faded out of fashion, and others of which were forcibly prohibited.
+By 1603, London-based styles and conventions, particularly new humanist trends in dramatic performance, had largely eclipsed a diversity of other regional performance traditions, some of which faded out of fashion, and others of which were prohibited, either by circumstance or by force.
 But throughout the sixteenth century, even as the first commercial theaters began to pop up around London, marking an apparent renaissance of classical forms, other regions in Britain were performing old and new plays in ways that might strike us as more medieval.
-It was certainly a period of transition, but from what, and to what?
-What was the set of characteristics shared by those plays that now seem more continuous with future trends (“modern”) than with past ones (“medieval'“)?
-What is gained when drama becomes modern, and what is the cost of that gain, even now?
-What can be recovered?
-What should be left behind?

 With frequent reference to the Records of Early English Drama — an archival project still underway at the University of Toronto, in which scholars search through England for scattered and often surprising evidence of early live performance — ENG 331 will organize its readings by geography rather than chronology, taking us not only to Tudor-era London but also through sixteenth-century Cheshire, Yorkshire, East Anglia, Cambridgeshire, Coventry, and Central Scotland.
 We will pay special attention to the very thing that makes our readings dramatic: the texts’ use of verbal, recorded communication to cue extra-verbal, real-time action — and their encoding of crucial meaning, power, humour, or beauty by means of that cuing.
 Many of our discussions will involve reading dramatic dialogue aloud, sometimes by standing up and acting out scenes live or by physicalizing some elements of staging.
 No student will be required (nor at all pressured) to do any live reading, acting, or physicalization; you can reap some benefits from these exercises simply by watching them being done.
 Then again, everyone will have multiple chances (and kind words of encouragement) to volunteer — people often surprise themselves in this class, so make sure you leave some room to be surprised.